ARM-software/lisa/doc/source/writing_extensions.rst

 are meant to be resolvable by simple adjustments to the configuration (and the error message should suggest what adjustments need to be made.
-For all other errors, such as missing dependencies, mis-configured environment, problems performing operations, etc., the extension type-specific exceptions should be used.
+For all other errors, such as missing dependencies, mis-configured environment, problems performing operations, etc., the plugin type-specific exceptions should be used.

-If the extension itself is capable of recovering from the error and carrying on, it may make more sense to log an ERROR or WARNING level message using the extension's logger and to continue operation.
+If the plugin itself is capable of recovering from the error and carrying on, it may make more sense to log an ERROR or WARNING level message using the plugin's logger and to continue operation.

 Utils